Speech therapy for children...does my child need it?

 For more real, sound advice, sign up for our newsletter.
 It's free!

 Sometimes a child needs therapy, but due to the system, he/she doesn't qualify due to test scores, funding, insurance problems, etc...
 This is FRUSTRATING for a parent and for a therapist.
 I see this happen ALL THE TIME.
 That is why we created a membership program.
-For only $99.99, you get an entire home program that targets many different areas of speech and language development.
+For only $5.99 per month, you get an entire home program that targets many different areas of speech and language development.
 Read more about our membership program here.

 Speech therapists are experts on speech and language development and speech therapy for children.
 Parents are experts concerning their children.
 If we can combine the two, great things can happen!
 However, no evaluation is perfect.
 It is a small slice in time in an unnatural environment.
 Therefore, therapists depend greatly on the input from parents to get a bigger picture on their child's speech and language abilities in action!!

 Therefore, if you think something is wrong, trust your instincts and schedule an evaluation!
 If you think your child is doing fine, stick by your gut.
 If you have any concerns, seek advice.
 You can always take it or leave it!